 meaningless.
 Having worked unqualified for years is not

 itself a qualification, just a condemnation of the employer.

-Would you trust your life to a doctor or a lawyer with no
+Would you trust your life to a doctor with no medical

 Lawyers, being lawyers, have been restrictive about who can be